 - When getting started go for a spoon with a short handle as it is easier to get it into the mouth.

 - To help learning to scoop, start with a bowl rather than a plate and pick one which has high sides.
-If you can find one which sticks to the table this will help keep it stable.
+The doddl baby bowl is perfect - it sticks to the table which will help keep it stable.
 This in turn makes using the spoon easier.

-Our range of doddl baby cutlery, suitable for 6 months+ is perfect for introducing cutlery to your little one.
-The fork and spoon have smooth ends which feel comfortable in your baby’s mouth and the short handles encourage the correct grip.
-The children’s cutlery is suitable for 12 months+ and includes a fork, spoon and knife.
+Our range of doddl baby utensils, suitable for 6 months+ is perfect for introducing cutlery to your little one.
+The fork and spoon have smooth ends which feel comfortable in your baby's mouth and the short handles encourage the correct grip.
+The children's utensils is suitable for 12 months+ and includes a fork, spoon and knife.
 The short, smooth handles encourage the correct finger placement, developing dexterity, coordination and control.
-This makes it easy to transition to adult cutlery as and when they are ready.
+This makes it easy to transition to adult utensils as and when they are ready.

 Stacey Zimmels is a feeding and swallowing specialist speech therapist (SLT) and International Board Certified Lactation Consultant (IBCLC).
 Stacey has worked 20 years supporting infants and children with a wide range of feeding and swallowing difficulties.
 Her breadth of knowledge and experience runs across the spectrum; including but not exclusive to feeding difficulties associated with preterm infants, breast and bottle feeding, weaning difficulties, feeding challenges secondary to food allergies and reflux, swallowing difficulties and fussy eating.
 Find Stacey on Instagram @feedeatspeak, or on her website www.feedeatspeak.co.uk.